19h47/link/README.md

 - a description, save `link_description` in _post_meta_,

-- For image the custom post type used the built in thumbnail.
+- For image the custom post type used the built in thumbnail functionality.

 - The link plugin offers the possibility to order links in backoffice.
 Thanks to menu_order.